Kosovo Coalition Talks Stall Nearly 3 Months After Poll - UrduPoint

 Kosovo Coalition Talks Stall Nearly 3 Months After Poll

-The opposition parties that won Kosovo's October poll went into their first parliament session on Thursday without a governing coalition in place, a logjam that could trigger fresh elections
+Opposition parties that won Kosovo's October poll were sworn into parliament Thursday without a governing coalition in place, a deadlock that could trigger fresh elections

-The triumph of the left-wing Vetevendosje and the centre-right Democratic League of Kosovo (LDK) on October 6 set the stage for their historic defeat of the PDK party that has dominated Kosovo since its independence in 2008.
+The triumph of the left-wing Vetevendosje party and centre-right Democratic League of Kosovo (LDK) on October 6 set the parties up for a historic defeat of the PDK party that has dominated Kosovo since its independence in 2008.

-But the two camps have been unable to strike an agreement in talks that have dragged on for months, paralysing governing.
+But the two camps must unite to take power, and they have so far failed to agree on sharing government posts during talks that have dragged on for months.

-"These days we would like to see the formation of the new government, but we will have to wait," Vetevendosje leader Albin Kurti, whose party secured a narrow victory with 29 seats, said in a Facebook video message on the eve of parliament's inaugural session.
+"We would like to see the formation of the new government, but we will have to wait," Vetevendosje leader Albin Kurti said in a Facebook video message posted on the eve of parliament's inaugural session.

-Speaking to reporters before the session Thursday, LDK leader Isa Mustafa said "the only issue that has not been settled is the post of president."
-The LDK -- which won 28 seats in the 120 member parliament -- has demanded that one of its members be named president.
+His party narrowly placed first with 29 seats in the 120-member assembly.

+With the additional support 10 ethnic minority MPs and 28 from the LDK, Vetevendosje could reach a majority of 67 deputies.

-But Vetevendosje, which also has the support of 10 ethnic minority MPs, has resisted, saying the post should be decided at the start of 2021, when current President Hashim Thaci's mandate expires.
+Vetevendosje has resisted, saying the position should be decided in early 2021 when current President Hashim Thaci's mandate expires.

 "The best thing to do is to leave the issue of the presidency for later," Kurti said in his message.